Enigma-25/RPG/README.md

 ![cat gif](https://media1.tenor.com/m/w87pQ9lyF8UAAAAd/cute-aww.gif)
 <br>

-Please accept this gif of a cat I found on the internet as my apology for this lackluster (and very WIP) README.
+Please accept this gif of a cat I found on the internet as my apology for this lackluster README.
 <br><br><br>

 ## Wait..?